GarrettJenkinson/informME/README.md

 B. DEPENDENCIES
 ---------------

 It is required to properly configure a MATLAB compiler.
-See:
+For details, see:

 * https://www.mathworks.com/products/compiler.html

 * https://www.mathworks.com/help/matlab/ref/mex.html

-for details.
 A working SAMtools installation needs to be on the system path as well.
 The remaining dependencies (GMP, MPFR, MPREAL, and Eigen) are all C++ dependencies that the installation script will install as needed.

 C. INSTALLING InformME
 ----------------------